-Under Virginia law, if you are convicted of a Misdemeanor Domestic Assault, in violation of Virginia Code Section 18.2-57.2, you will not lose your right under Virginia law to possess a firearm (or ammunition).
-If you are convicted of a Felony Domestic Assault, you will lose your right under Virginia law to possess a firearm because that is a consequence, out of many, to being convicted of a felony.
+Previously under Virginia law, if you were convicted of a Misdemeanor Domestic Assault, in violation of Virginia Code Section 18.2-57.2, you would not lose your right under Virginia law to possess a firearm (or ammunition).
+(If you are convicted of a Felony Domestic Assault, you will lose your right under Virginia law to possess a firearm because that is a consequence, out of many, to being convicted of a felony.)

 (If you are subject to a permanent protective order (related to domestic family abuse or otherwise), under Virginia law, you may not possess a firearm while the protective order is in effect; Federal law prohibits possessing a firearm if you are subject to a permanent protective order and the petitioner is an intimate partner, child of an intimate partner, or your child.
 An intimate partner could be a spouse, former spouse, person you share a child in common with or person you cohabit or cohabited with.
 Click here to read about Protective Orders.)